The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

 She realized when he started moving again that even though he had finished, he still wasn't done.
 He kissed her throughout the second time, stifling her cries with his mouth when his intensity and the drive of his body against hers pushed her to her own release.

-Around the third time, she realized that she probably wouldn't get much sleep that night.
+Around the third time, she realized she probably wouldn't get much sleep that night.

-Gaara nuzzled her forehead, grimacing faintly when the drying sweat on their skin made her cheek stick to his shoulder.
+Gaara nuzzled her forehead, then grimaced faintly when the drying sweat on their skin made her cheek stick to his shoulder.
 "What from here?"

 "I don't know."
 But she was sure they'd figure something out.